najamelan/TidBits_Javascript_OoJs/README.md

 -  **this.Super( parameters )** allows you to send parameters to your parent class constructor.
 You should call this before calling Public/Private/Protected.

 -  On both static and instance you will have **.Public**, **.Private**, **.Protected** which take your members as parameters.
 Methods should be passed as references (their name without quotes), whereas data members should be their name as strings.
-You can override the access level of parent members, in which case you should pass them as strings.
+You can override the access level of parent members, in which case you should pass them as strings in the form of: "Base.membername".
 These methods also accept the return value of **this.Virtual** as a parameter.
-For instances, .Public will return an interface which you should return from your constructor.
+For instances, this.Public will return an interface which you should return from your constructor.

 -  On your instance you can call **this.Virtual**.
 This method takes method references as parameters.
 You can call this in the parameter list of the above methods so you don't have to write your method names twice.